-Rio Tinto has four operating coal mines in Australia and one in South Africa.
-Products are sold to customers primarily in Asia.
+Rio Tinto operates two coal mines in Queensland, Australia.
+Products, which include hard coking coal and smaller amounts of thermal coal, are sold to customers primarily in Asia.

-We also produce higher-value coking or metallurgical coal, which produces steel when mixed in furnaces with iron ore.
+Coking or metallurgical coal produces steel when mixed in furnaces with iron ore.
 Coking coal supplies both heat and carbon to the process that converts iron ore into steel.
 It is also used in the production of cement.

 Uranium is one of the most powerful known natural energy sources, and is used in the production of clean, stable, base-load electricity.
 After uranium ore is mined, it is processed into uranium oxide.
 This product is sold for processing into fuel rods for use in nuclear power stations.
 Our uranium portfolio includes two operations in Australia and Namibia, and a project in Canada.

 Energy Resources of Australia Ltd (ERA) is Australia's longest continually operating uranium producer.

 ERA has operated the Ranger uranium mine for more than three decades and has an excellent track record of reliably supplying customers.
 Ranger is one of only three mines in the world to have produced in excess of 110,000 tonnes of uranium oxide (U308).

 Following the completion of mining operations in Pit 3 in 2012, ERA has begun the transition from open cut mining to underground exploration of the Ranger 3 Deeps mineral resource and potential underground mining.